MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 We will now add tests to test our functions.
 After dividing our package into modules, we have four modules and one subpackage.
-It is considered good practices to also break your tests into different files depending on the module or subpackage.
+It is considered good practice to also break your tests into different files depending on the module or subpackage.

 Create a new file called `test_measure.py` in the `tests` directory with the following contents.